Sélecteur de langues

 The financial sector in the whole European Union can now rely on a strong framework for when banks get into difficulty.
 This bank crisis and resolution (MEMO/14/297) framework requires banks to draw up recovery plans describing the measures they would take to remain viable if their financial situation were to deteriorate and resolution plans for their orderly resolution if they are no longer viable.

-In the banking union, that authority is the ECB.
-These plans should set out the options for applying resolution tools (for example transferring assets to a bridge bank, writing down capital instruments or other liabilities in a bail in) and ways to ensure that critical functions can continue.
+In the banking union, that authority is the Single Resolution Board; in the other EU countries, independent national resolution authorities are being set up.
+Resolution plans should set out the options for applying resolution tools (for example transferring assets to a bridge bank, writing down capital instruments or other liabilities in a bail in) and ways to ensure that critical functions can continue.

 2.2 Stage 2: Timely corrective action when problems occur - early intervention

 We now have rules allowing for early intervention when banks face problems.
-Bank supervisors are accorded an expanded set of powers to enable them to intervene if an institution faces financial distress (e.g. when a bank is in breach of, or is about to breach, regulatory capital requirements), but before the problems become critical and its financial situation deteriorates irreparably.
-They are set out in the recovery plans of banks and include the possibility of dismissing the management and appointing a special manager, convening a meeting of shareholders to adopt urgent reforms, and prohibiting the distribution of dividends or bonuses.
-Other measures which the relevant supervisor can insist on are requiring the bank to reduce its exposures to certain risks, increase its capital, or implement changes to its legal or corporate structures.
+Bank supervisors are accorded an expanded set of powers to enable them to intervene if an institution faces financial distress (e.g. when a bank is in breach of, or is about to breach, regulatory capital requirements) but before the problems become critical and its financial situation deteriorates irreparably.
+They are set out in the recovery plans of banks and include the possibility of dismissing the management and appointing a temporary administrator, convening a meeting of shareholders to adopt urgent reforms and prohibiting the distribution of dividends or bonuses.
+Other measures which the relevant supervisor can take are: to require the bank to reduce its exposures to certain risks, increase its capital,or implement changes to its legal or corporate structures.

 In the banking union, if the viability of a bank is deemed at risk, the ECB as single supervisor will supervise the early intervention in coordination with the relevant resolution authorities.